barbarer/py4e-int/_sources/functions/func-group.rst

 .. fillintheblank:: funct_fitb_print_test_last_line

-    What is the last line that will be printed when the code below runs?
+    What is the last thing that will be printed when the code below runs?

     - :1: Prints the value returned from the function test which is the remainder of 5 divided by 2 which is one.
       :.*: What is the remainder of 5 divided by 2?

+.. fillintheblank:: funct_fitb_print_test_value_b

+    What is the value of ``b`` when the function ``test`` is executed?

+    - :2: Since the value of b was not specified it defaults to 2 (it was set to 2 as a default in the function definition) :.*: What is the default value specified for b in the function definition?

-.. activecode:: func_ac_pogil_print_message
+.. activecode:: func_ac_pogil_print_message_v2
     :caption: An example with several functions

     Run the code below to see what it prints.
     ~~~~
     # function definition
-    def test():
+    def test(a, b = 2):
         print("Welcome")
         print("Learn the power of functions!")
-        a = 3
-        b = 2
         print(a + b)
         print(a - b)
         print(a * b)